bennysun1/ds334_final_project/README.md

 2. **Polling Data**: Data from various polling organizations for the 2008 and 2012 Election cycle, which capture public opinion on candidates and issues leading up to the elections.

-4. **Election Result Data**: Official 2008 and 2012 election result data scraped from Wikipedia that describes the vote counts/percentages and the electoral votes the Democrat and Republican candidates are awarded.
+4. **Election Result Data**: Official 2008 and 2012 election result data scraped from Wikipedia that describes the vote counts/percentages and the electoral votes awarded to Democrat and Republican candidates.

 ## Shiny App